Electron Beam Chirp Dexterity in Staging Laser Wakefield Acceleration: IV Conclusions

 The laser wakefield acceleration is produced by a longitudinally non-uniform electric field.
 For reasonable beam charges different parts of electron beam are exerted by different acceleration force.
-Even an initially mono-energetic electron beam will acquire an energy dispersion as big as longer acceleration runs.
+Even an initially mono-energetic electron beam will acquire large energy dispersion in longer acceleration runs.
 Since this is the principle characteristic of laser pulse wake one has only one way: manipulation by the parameters of the injected electron beam.

 To find processes resulting in a reduction of energy spread of accelerated electrons we have carried out 2D particle-in-cell simulations splitting plasma electrons and electrons constituting injected beam.
 Electron beams with an initially unchirped and negatively chirped energy spectrum are used for the comparative study.
 Calculations have been performed from injected electron beams with an initial energy of 100 MeV and 500 MeV and charge 10 pC in plasma with its length about cm scale and irradiated by sub-PW class laser pulses.
 Electron acceleration process is analyzed for different initial energy spread of the electron beam and plasma density profile.